 Every year the demand for medics, health care workers and administrators in general registers as the top growing fields, no matter what agency does the research and shares their findings.

-The nurturing, quality program at Florida National University (FNU) allows you to enter the healthcare field on the right foot – and get your Associate’s degree in less time that most programs.
+The nurturing, quality program at Florida National University (FNU) allows you to enter the healthcare field on the right foot – and get your Associate’s degree in less time than most programs.

 Quality, Accredited Physical Therapist Assistant Program

 The Florida National University Physical Therapist Assistant program is accredited by the Commission on Accreditation in Physical Therapy Education (Capte).
-The organization is recognized by the U.S. Department of the Education and the Council for Higher Education Accreditation (CHEA) to qualify entry-level education programs for physical therapists and PT assistants.
+The organization is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA) to qualified entry-level education programs for physical therapists and PT assistants.

-FNU is also member of the American Physical Therapy Association.
+FNU is also a member of the American Physical Therapy Association.